 But before we discuss cost examples, there’s one critical area that’s left: analytics, and specifically measuring results for your marketing campaigns.

-Tracking success with inbound marketing is more challenging than outbound.
+Performance signal monitoring with inbound demand infrastructure is more challenging than outbound.
 There are KPIs that professional marketers can track nowadays and try to adjust their campaigns in order to maximize their results and minimize costs.

-Here’s a great compilation of marketing KPIs curated by CMI:
+Here’s a great compilation of demand performance signals curated by CMI:

 Monitoring most of them requires a professional platform like HubSpot and an experienced team that could sift through data and craft a professional strategy around it.